COMORBIDITIES IN SJOGREN'S

-As with other systemic inflammatory diseases, Sjogren’s patients are at elevated risk for serious infections, strokes, heart attacks and osteoporosis.
-Infections and cardiovascular disease disease are a significant causes of premature mortality (early death) in Sjogren’s patients (24, 42, 47).
+As with other systemic inflammatory diseases, Sjogren’s is associated with an elevated risk for infections, strokes, heart attacks, osteoporosis and other conditons.
+Infections and cardiovascular disease are a significant cause of premature mortality (early death) in Sjogren’s patients (24, 42, 47).

 Comorbidities: Immune System